[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 Pulses

-Pulses like lentils and beans, legumes, and eggs, are excellent sources of proteins for postpartum moms.
+Pulses like lentils and beans, legumes, and eggs are excellent sources of proteins for postpartum moms.
 When cooked and combined with other ingredients, these will make an exceptional breakfast with great nutrients.
-Pulses are rich in protein, and thus they should be added to the post-delivery diet.
+Pulses are rich in protein, and thus, they should be added to the post-delivery diet.
 Apart from lentils being a good source of proteins, they also contain fibre, vitamins, and minerals.
-Since yellow lentils are much easier to digest, you can prevent constipation by replacing other ingredients with it!
-Include them in your diet without worries and enjoy the nutritional values!
+Since yellow lentils are much easier to digest, you can prevent constipation by replacing other ingredients with them!
+Include them in your diet without worries, and enjoy the nutritional value!

 Turmeric